 OCSP stapling solution

-	To avoid unnecessary congestion, the Citrix ADC appliance now supports OCSP stapling.
-That is, the appliance can now send the revocation status of a server certificate to a client, at the time of the SSL handshake, after validating the certificate status from an OCSP responder.
-The revocation status of a server certificate is “stapled” to the response the appliance sends to the client as part of the SSL handshake.
+To avoid unnecessary congestion, the NetScaler appliance now supports OCSP stapling.
+That is, at the time of the SSL handshake, the appliance can now send the status of a server certificate to a client after validating the response from an OCSP responder.
+The status of a server certificate is “stapled” to the certificate that the appliance sends to the client as part of the SSL handshake.
 To use the OCSP stapling feature, you must enable it on an SSL virtual server and add an OCSP responder on the appliance.

-	OCSP stapling is supported only on the front-end of Citrix ADC appliances.
+OCSP stapling is supported only on the front-end of NetScaler appliances.

 OCSP response caching of server certificates

 From release 13.1-30.x, when the TLS 1.3 protocol is used, the OCSP response is cached for the server certificate and all the intermediate certificates.

 During the SSL handshake, when a client requests the revocation status of the server certificate, the appliance first checks its local cache for an entry for this certificate.
 If a valid entry is found, it is evaluated and the server certificate and its status are presented to the client.
 If a revocation status entry is not found, the appliance sends a request for the revocation status of the server certificate to the OCSP responder.
 If it receives a response, it sends the certificate and the revocation status to the client.
 If the next update field is present in the OCSP response, the response is cached for the configured length of time (value specified in the timeout field.)